nowfloats/ana-bot-core/README.md

 These environment variables should be set before running the app

-They can set by creaeting the file .env in root directory or plain environment variables
+They can be set by creating the file .env in root directory or plain environment variables

 From the root directory of the project run